 What are the most popular books in the United States?
 We asked 374 American readers what genre of books they read in 2022 and what they plan to read in 2023.
 Here are the US book reading statistics from the survey results.

 We wanted to know what, how and how much people were reading.
 So, we asked 945 readers in 56 countries about their book reading habits.
-Here is what the 374 American participants had to say.
+Here is what the 374 American participants had to say about reading in the USA.

 - Click here for the global book reading data from all 56 countries.